Documents to help you prepare to migrate your Atlassian Server products.

 Known issues and troubleshooting

 An incomplete status means that some things have been migrated but there was at least 1 entity that we couldn’t migrate.
 For example, we might be able to migrate a project but 1 issue fails because there is a null value in a custom field.
 In this case, the project will show up as incomplete even though all the actual data is complete.
 Many times this status will not be a problem for your migration.
 Download the error logs to determine what is causing the failure.

-- Links to projects and issues not in the migration.
 If you have chosen to migrate in smaller batches, links to projects or issues that haven't yet been migrated will be missing until that linked item is migrated.

-- History entries with missing references.
 If a history entry refers to a missing link or attachment, the history entry won't be migrated.
 If a linked issue or project is migrated at a later date, the history entry will be updated.

-- Jira Software boards not returning correct results.
 The migration assistant does not check that the JQL issue filters on boards are returning the correct results after migration.
 If a board has a filter that mentions a project or field that is not yet migrated, the board may not return the same results after it is migrated.
 To fix this issue, edit the board's JQL filter after migrating.

 More information and support